How we Transformed our Zombie DevOps Team

 With the success of this project the momentum towards migrating all of our work to the cloud gathered serious pace.
 We took the learnings from this project and applied them to the next pressing piece of work that was not reliant on being tightly integrated to the monolith.
 We have continued this pattern which has now led us to focus on the cloud for deploying our solutions ever since.

-We’ve run out of space this time around to talk about AWS Bill Shock and how we learnt the hard way to manage the cost of cloud, so I’ll devote the next blog post just to this before moving onto how we continued to evolve Delivery and Operations.
+We’ve run out of space this time around to talk about AWS Bill Shock and how we learnt the hard way to manage the cost of cloud, so I’ll devote the next post just to this before moving onto how we continued to evolve Delivery and Operations.